Holly Holm: Post championship

+On January 13, 2025, Holm was released by the UFC at her request.

+Global Fight League

+Holm was scheduled to face former Bellator Women's Featherweight World Champion Julia Budd in the inaugural Global Fight League event on May 24, 2025 at GFL 1.
+However, all GFL events were cancelled indefinitely.

+Freestyle wrestling career

+Holm received an exemption from Most Valuable Promotions to compete at RAF 01 on August 30, 2025, where she lost by decision to Alejandra Rivera.

 Fighting style

 Holm employs frequent lateral movement while working stiff jabs to an opponent's head.
 When standing within the pocket, she often waits to attack with counter-strikes, usually employing a straight left hand.
 Holm is also known for her punching combinations, typically done while her opponents are against the cage.

 Decorated boxer and ONE Championship fighter Ana Julaton has described Holm as a "natural mover", noting her footwork as an asset in setting up strikes.
 At UFC 193, Ronda Rousey took several blows while struggling to close the distance against Holm.
 Holm uses a variety of kicking techniques, often targeting the body with a fast side kick, pushing back a rush with a low oblique kick, and attacking the head with a left high kick.

 In popular culture

 Holm is one of several boxers photographed by artist Delilah Montoya and profiled in the publication Women Boxers: The New Warriors.
 She appeared in the 2016 feature film Fight Valley alongside Miesha Tate and Cris Cyborg.